ibm-cloud-docs/power-iaas/global-replication-service.md

 - Maintains redundant data centers in distant locations for fast recovery from disasters.

-- Eliminates the dedicated networks that are overpriced for replication and avoids bandwidth upgrades.
+- Removes the dedicated networks that are overpriced for replication and avoids bandwidth upgrades.

 Enabling GRS in the IBM {{site.data.keyword.powerSys_notm}} allows asynchronous replication of data between two IBM Cloud regional data centers in which storage replication is enabled.
 The data center pairs are fixed and mapped in a one-to-one relationship mode in both the directions.